falc0n2222/aternos-discord-bot/README.md

 /bans Show's the ban list.

-The update was written in like an hour, so it might have some bugs (i.e. Not work sometimes)
+The update was written in like an hour, so it might have some bugs.